How to Start Your Own LLC in Rhode Island - Complete Guide

 Member-managed LLC

-All members participate in daily operations and decision-making.
-This structure is common for small businesses where owners are actively involved.
+Everybody is involved in the day-to-day activities and decision-making.
+This structure is usually prevalent among small businesses in which owners are actively participating.

 Manager-managed LLC

-If no management type is specified in the Articles of Organization, Rhode Island defaults to member-managed.
+In case the management type is not defined in the Articles of Organization, Rhode Island will use the default member-managed.

 The Articles must include: